Year | University Policies | University Practices | Student Union Policies | Student Union Practices |

 Students enjoy freedom of opinion, expression and peaceful assembly within our University Community, provided these are exercised in a civil, respectful manner.
 This includes the right for any group to debate any matter and to engage in lawful demonstrations.
 Students have the right to organize, publicize, belong to, or participate in any lawful association, and shall not be subject to prejudice by the University because of their membership in such groups.

-Article 1 of the Charter, “General Rights and Responsibilities,” states:
+Article 1 of the Charter of Students Rights and Responsibilities, “General Rights and Responsibilities,” states:

 Every student has an equal right to be treated equitably and with dignity and respect.
 This right must not be impaired by discrimination based on race, colour, ethnic or national origin, civil status, religion, creed, political convictions, sex, gender, sexual orientation, social condition, age, or personal handicap.
 It is understood that a distinction, exclusion or preference based on relevant academic or physical aptitudes or qualifications does not constitute discrimination.
 Every student has the same responsibility to treat every other member of our University Community equally, without discrimination, in a civil and respectful manner that neither demeans nor degrades the other person.
 This applies to all person-to-person contact as well as to references made in writing or via any electronic medium that is intended to become public, or ought reasonably to be expected to become public (such as social networking websites).